We feature the best Linux server distros, to make it simple and easy to run stable and reliable servers for your home or

 Sometimes the choice of which Linux distro you use on your servers is down to personal preference, sometimes market forces, and sometimes due to small advantages a particular distro will have in regards to the core applications to be used, security concerns, or stability issues.

 Ultimately, most web users will never notice any difference because the OS works very much in the background, and it will only be the system administrators and IT managers who take notice of which distro of Linux is used.

 But which Linux should be used?
 In most situations the choice will mostly be an issue of personal preference.
-However, we'll list some of our favorite ones below.
+However, we'll list some of the best Linux server distros.

 Want to learn more about Linux?
 These are the best Linux training providers and online courses.